sstaub/gma3/README.md

 ### Examples folders
 There are some basic examples for for different board types using the Arduino IDE.
-Also a new example for the Selction class with an Up / Down button for page change and fetching.
+Also a new example for the Selection class with an Up / Down button for page change and fetching.

 ### gma3_Arduino_PIO
 Is a project folder for use with PlatformIO and includes an example code for an Arduino MEGA as a starting point.
 It also include an extra button for a GO command to QLab.